 Methamphetamine was developed in the late 1800s as a potential treatment for asthma.
 It became widely used because of its stimulant properties, but it was also a significant drug of abuse.

-Methamphetamine in all its forms is classified by the U.S. Drug Enforcement Administration (DEA) as a controlled substance as (Schedule II or C II).
+Methamphetamine in all its forms is classified by the U.S. Drug Enforcement Administration (DEA) as a controlled substance (Schedule II or C II).
 While the drug does have some recognized medical uses, it is a potentially dangerous drug of abuse that may produce physical dependence in long-term users.

 Only a person with a written prescription for methamphetamine can legally possess or use the drug.